MetPX/sarracenia/doc/mirroring_use_case.rst

  * Hall1 to Hall2: bytes/days: 18615163646615 = 16T, nb file/day:  1901463
  * Hall2 yo CMC: bytes/days: 4421909953006 = 4T, nb file/day: 475085

-All indications are that the shim library copies more data, more quickly than the policy based runs, but so far (2018/01) only subsets of the main tree have been tested.
+All indications are that the shim library copies more data more quickly than the policy based runs, but so far (2018/01) only subsets of the main tree have been tested.
 On one tree of 142000 files, the GPFS-policy run had a mean transfer time of 1355 seconds (about 23 minutes), where the shim library approach had a mean transfer time of 239 seconds (less than five minutes.) or a speedup for libshim vs. GPFS-policy of about 4:1.
 On a second tree where the shim library transferred 144 thousand files in a day, the mean transfer time was 264 seconds, where the same tree with the GPFS-policy approach took 1175 (basically 20 minutes) The stats are accumulated for particular hours, and at low traffic times, the average transfer time with the shim library was 0.5 seconds, vs. 166 seconds with the policy.
 One could claim a 300:1 speedup, but this is just inherent to the fact that GPFS-policy method must be limited to a certain polling interval (five minutes) to limit impact on the file system, and that provides a lower bound on transfer latency.

+On comparable trees, the number of files being copied with the shim library is always higher than with the GPFS-policy.
+While correctness is still being evaluated, the shim method is apparently working better than the policy runs.
+If we return to the original rsync performance of 6 hours for the tree, then the ratio we expect to deliver on is six hours vs. 5 minutes ... or 72:1 speedup.

-client report:
+the above is based on the following client report:

 .. code:: bash

-    You wanted some numbers for your case study so here goes:

     Jan 4th
     Preload:
     dracette@eccc1-ppp1:~$ ./mirror.audit_filtered -c ~opruns/.config/sarra/subscribe/ldpreload.conf  -t daily -d 2018-01-04